WATCH: Judge Jeannine Pirro BLASTS Comey, Says He's a Predator Out For Revenge | John Hawkins' Right Wing News

 - Comment Now 0

-Right now, I think it’s safe to say that former FBI director James Comey is the world’s most hated man.
-Republicans hate him for trying to stick it to the Trump administration and Democrats hate him for no giving them anything they can use to start a legitimate impeachment process.
+Right now, I think it’s safe to say that former FBI Director James Comey is the world’s most hated man.
+Republicans hate him for trying to stick it to the Trump administration and Democrats hate him for not giving them anything they can use to start a legitimate impeachment process.

 Fox News’ Judge Jeanine Pirro took Comey to task for his ineffective attempt to cast doubt on the integrity of Donald Trump and his Presidency.